message/iata/BE.md

 - merchant seamen;
 - passengers with a diplomatic passport traveling on duty;
 - passengers with an Essential Journey Certificate issued by a Belgian consulate or embassy or a "note verbale" stating that the country of destination is allowing them to enter.
 4. Passengers must have an Essential Journey Certificate issued by a Belgian consulate or embassy or a "note verbal" stating that the country of destination is allowing them to enter.
 - This does not apply to:
 - nationals and residents of Switzerland and EEA Member States;
-- residents of Albania, Australia, Chinese Taipei, Hong Kong (SAR China), Israel, Japan, Korea (Rep.), Lebanon, Macao (SAR China), New-Zealand, North Macedonia (Rep.), Rwanda, Serbia, Singapore, Thailand, USA, arriving from Albania, Australia, Chinese Taipei, Hong Kong (SAR China), Israel, Japan, Korea (Rep.), Lebanon, Macao (SAR China), New-Zealand, North Macedonia (Rep.), Rwanda, Serbia, Singapore, Thailand or USA.
+- residents of Albania, Armenia, Australia, Azerbaijan, Bosnia and Herzegovina, Brunei Darussalam, Canada, Chinese Taipei, Hong Kong (SAR China), Israel, Japan, Jordan, Korea (Rep.), Kosovo (Rep.), Lebanon, Macao (SAR China), Moldova(Rep.), Montenegro, New-Zealand, North Macedonia (Rep.), Qatar, Rwanda, Saudi Arabia, Serbia, Singapore, Thailand, USA, arriving from Albania, Armenia, Australia, Azerbaijan, Bosnia and Herzegovina, Brunei Darussalam, Canada, Chinese Taipei, Hong Kong (SAR China), Israel, Japan, Jordan, Korea (Rep.), Kosovo (Rep.), Lebanon, Macao (SAR China), Moldova(Rep.), Montenegro, New-Zealand, North Macedonia (Rep.), Qatar, Rwanda, Saudi Arabia, Serbia, Singapore, Thailand, USA.
 - passengers with a "C" visa issued by Belgium after 18 March 2020;
 - merchant seamen;
 - passengers with a diplomatic passport traveling on duty;